|Southern States Try to Destroy NAACP (1956-1964)|

 educational facilities are inherently unequal," the Court mandates

 school desegregation across the nation.
-But the next year, in 1955, the
+Just west of Knoxville TN is the

 On August 20th, 1956, a dozen Black students — the "Clinton-12" — quietly sign-up for classes scheduled to begin the following week.
 A few days later, John Kaspar arrives in Clinton from Washington DC where he is head of the recently formed Seaboard White Citizens Council ("Honor-Pride-Fight: Save the White").
 He immediately begins mobilizing whites to resist the desegregation of Clinton High and condemn the school board for choosing not to support the "Massive Resistance" strategy of forever stalling and delaying integration.